 Acceptance Of Partial Rent By Landlord After Delivery Of 3-Day Notice

-Pursuant to Florida Statute 83.56(5)(a), if a Landlord accepts rent with actual knowledge of the Tenant’s noncompliance, the Landlord waives his/her right to terminate the rental agreement or to bring an action for that noncompliance.
-However, a Landlord does not waive his/her right to terminate the rental agreement if the Tenant pays partial rent for that period.
+Pursuant to Florida Statute 83.56(5)(a), if a landlord accepts rent with actual knowledge of a noncompliance by the tenant, the landlord waives his/her right to terminate the rental agreement or to bring an action for that noncompliance.
+However, a landlord does not waive his/her right to terminate the rental agreement if the tenant pays partial rent for that period.

-With the help of an experienced Eviction attorney, you, as the Landlord or Tenant, can decide the best course of action to save the most money and handle this matter expeditiously.
-The Law Office of Ryan S. Shipp, PLLC is here to help you with all of your Landlord-Tenant needs.
-We are Evictions Lawyers.
-We assist both Landlord and Tenants in Eviction matters throughout the state of Florida.
-Call us today @ 561.699.0399 to set-up an appointment to come and visit our Lantana, Florida office location.
+With the help of an experienced eviction attorney, you, as the landlord or tenant, can decide the best course of action to save the most money and have your matter handled expeditiously.
+Law Office of Ryan S. Shipp, PLLC is here to help landlords and property managers with all of their landlord-tenant needs.
+We are Florida Evictions Lawyers.
+We assist landlords in both residential, commercial, and mobile home park eviction actions throughout the State of Florida.
+Call us today @ 561.699.0399 to learn more.
+Our office is located in Lantana, Florida, we serve all of Florida’s 67 Counties.